The government wants you to own an electric vehicle — but who can even afford them? | CBC News

 Are new vehicles becoming out of reach?

-Meanwhile, Canadians are already struggling with inflation, and higher costs of essentials like groceries and housing.
+Meanwhile, Canadians are already struggling with inflation and higher costs of essentials like groceries and housing.
 In Windsor-Essex, Statistics Canada data from 2021 shows Windsor has the fifth highest income inequality of all of Canada's major cities.

 Windsor-Essex, it shows, has a medium after-tax household income of $73,000, lower than the Ontario median of $79,500.
 In the City of Windsor, it's $63,600.

-It found that 11.3 per cent of Windsor-area households are low-income, compared with the national average of 11.1 per cent.
+It found that 11.3 per cent of Windsor-area households are low income, compared with the national average of 11.1 per cent.

 Recently, the Federal Reserve Bank of Chicago hosted the 29th Annual Automotive Insights Symposium in Detroit.
 Panellist Charlie Chesbrough, a senior economist with Cox Automotive pointed out that high vehicle prices — from used to electric — are putting ownership out of reach for most people.

 "New vehicles were maybe never an every-man product in America.
-We like to believe that they were, but they probably haven't been for a long time, but certainly they're even less so today," he said.
+We like to believe that they were, but they probably haven't been for a long time, but certainly they're even less so today," Chesbrough said.

 He points out that supply chains are improving, but the high costs are not.

-He's not convinced there's much incentive for auto makers to make the vehicles more affordable and give up the current "seller's market."
+He's not convinced there's much incentive for automakers to make the vehicles more affordable and give up the current "seller's market."

-Lonnie Smith, president of the U.S. On the Road Lending, said at the Symposium that his organization has a mission to provide affordable car loans for low-to-moderate-income Americans.
+Lonnie Smith, president of the U.S. On the Road Lending, said at the symposium that his organization has a mission to provide affordable car loans for low- to moderate-income Americans.

-"Transportation is a significant barrier to low-to-moderate income families having the ability to live their best lives," he said.
+"Transportation is a significant barrier to low- to moderate-income families having the ability to live their best lives," he said.

-"Low income individuals are impacted disparately more when we talk about the current environment we're in."
+"Low-income individuals are impacted disparately more when we talk about the current environment we're in."

 WATCH | James Godfrey says even used vehicle prices at his dealership are higher than they used to be: